Boreas618/boreas618.github.io/index.md

 </div>

-My research interests focus on developing next-generation memory systems for data centers to support various workloads (e.g., ML training, LLM serving, scientific computing, etc.).
-Additionally, I am interested in explaining artificial intelligence models at different levels (e.g., from transformers to autonomous driving systems).
+My research interests focus on developing next-generation memory systems for data centers to support various workloads.
+Additionally, I am interested in exploring the inner workings of artificial intelligence models across different scales (e.g., from transformers to autonomous driving systems).

 I am a fan of NBA games, though I'm not good at playing basketball myself.
-I really enjoy traveling and exploring cities around the world.
+I really enjoy exploring cities around the world.
 Cities I've visited include Shanghai, Melbourne, Tokyo, and more.

 ## 📚 Education